Khanh-N2K/Design-Patterns/README.md

 # Design-Patterns
-A whole bunch of design pattern that I\m currently using in real projects
+A whole bunch of design pattern that I'm currently using in real projects